 Instructions

-Prepare gluten-free elbow macaroni according to directions on the package (except that you want to stop it cooking a couple of minutes before fully cooked.
+- Prepare gluten-free elbow macaroni according to the directions on the package (except that you want to stop it from cooking a couple of minutes before fully cooked.
 The macaroni will finish cooking in the goulash) and drain.

-Stir together and cook over medium heat until it begins to boil and then lower the heat to low and let it simmer for 10-15 minutes, stirring occasionally.
+- Stir together and cook over medium heat until it begins to boil then lower the heat to low and let it simmer for 10-15 minutes, stirring occasionally.

 Notes